NREL/EnergyPlus/doc/src/docs/InputOutputReference/01b-InputOutputReference.md

 #### Field: Compressor Ambient Temperature Schedule Name

 This alpha field contains the name of a schedule that defines the ambient air temperature surrounding the heat pump compressor, which is used to control the compressor’s crankcase heater operation.
 This field is only used when the compressor location field defined above is specified as ‘Schedule’, otherwise it should be left blank.

+#### Field: Fan Object Type

+This alpha (choice) field contains the type of fan used by this heat pump water heater.
+Currently, the only valid choice is Fan: OnOff.

 #### Field: Fan Name